 "Toesa, what shall we do?"
-Signe pleaded like a helpless child to Isolda using the honorific title of Toesa—my sister who leads me—she was already setting up her defense.
+Signe pleaded like a helpless child.
+She conspicuously used the honorific title of toesa, my sister who leads me, already setting up her defense.

-“Be quiet!”
-Huge drops of sweat rolled through Isolda’s pixie-cropped brown hair and splattered on the backs of her wiry hands.
-It cut her breath to see her own fingers gnarled like two hairless paws, and trembling so badly that she could hardly get them to work.
-Perhaps then it was providence that the UEDF’s TAU Sword, and its compliment of Valfore star jets drifting past the window, could provide her with the proper motivation to unbuckle her subordinate and pull her to her feet.
-“Moved quickly!”
+Blobs of sweat rolled through her pixie-cropped brown hair and splattered on the backs of those wiry mitts.
+It cut her breath to see her fingers curled like hairless paws, trembling so badly that she could hardly get them to work.
+Perhaps it was providence that the United Earth Defense Force’s TAU Sword and its complement of Valfore star jets drifted past the window right then.
+The fright of it provided her with the proper motivation to unbuckle her subordinate and pull her to her feet.
+“Move quickly!”
 She speared through the thickening crowd with purpose.

 “What are we going to do?”
-Signe repeated while she jostled to and fro in Isolda’s narrow wake.
+Signe whimpered.

 In a moment like this there were a lot of if onlys that played on the mind.
+Try as she might Isolda couldn’t block them out.
 If only their race hadn’t been driven to near-extinction by one careless act.
-If only the few surviving refugees had chosen to stay on their home world instead of taking up a nomadic life in space—which they were neither prepared for, nor did they know anything about.
+If only the few surviving refugees had chosen to stay on their homeworld instead of taking up a nomadic life in space—which they were neither prepared for, nor did they know anything about.
 If only she could have remained a carefree girl running up and down the breezy hills of Ethanos.
 She would have taken a male by now.
-There would have been children at her hearth, and she would have only known the useless blonde by her side in passing in the village square.
-If only, if only….
+There would have been children at her hearth, and she would have known the useless blonde by her side only in passing in the village square.
+If only, if only…

 “To all passengers,” the Muu captain’s wobbly voice broke across their backs like a cold wave.
-She was noticeably anxious as she recited the UEDF’s warning verbatim.
-“Acting under the Article of No Quarter, the UEDF has the right to search any Muu vessel for time sensitive targets.
+The ship-wide announcement crackled with static, but her anxiety came through loud and clear as she recited the United Earth Defense Force’s warning verbatim.
+“Acting under the Article of No Quarter, the UEDF has the right to search any Muu vessel for time-sensitive targets.
 Cooperation is mandatory.”

-Voices rose in a chorus of dread.
+The cacophony of dread hit a new high note.
 There was no hiding the alarm of suddenly falling under the UEDF’s scrutiny.
-If the biggest, baddest, standing army in the known universe found cause to put its eye on such an insignificant bug drifting through space it certainly wasn’t to pass out gift baskets.
+If the biggest, baddest standing army in the known universe found cause to put its eye on such an insignificant bug drifting through space, it certainly wasn’t to pass out gift baskets.

 Which was impossible to do.